zoonoo/hugo-split-theme/README.md

 #### Homepage

 Add a file named `_index.md` inside content directory to create your homepage.
-Use TOML configuration elements to set `title` and `tagline` of your page.
+Use TOML configuration elements to set `headline` and `slogan` of your page.
 Simple write your content in markdown style.

     $ hugo new content/_index.md